 Fort Phantom Hill was never officially named.
-Rather, it was simply referred to as the “Post on the Clear Fork of the Brazos.”
-There are two legends about the origin of the unofficial designation Phantom Hill, the first of which is that the hill rises sharply from the plains when approached from a distance, but seems to level out as it is approached, vanishing like a phantom.
+Instead, it was referred to as the “Post on the Clear Fork of the Brazos.”
+There are two legends about the origin of the unofficial designation Phantom Hill.
+The first of which is that the hill rises sharply from the plains when approached from a distance but seems to level out as it is approached, vanishing like a phantom.
 The second account is that of a nervous sentry who fired on what he thought was an Indian on the hill.
 The investigation that followed failed to discover the presence of any Indians, and one of the troopers suggested that the man had seen a ghost.

 Life at the fort was difficult for the soldiers as Elm Creek was often dry, and the waters of the Clear Fork were brackish.
-Early on, an eighty-foot-deep well was dug near the guardhouse, but even it was not always reliable.
-More often than not, it was necessary to haul barrels of water in wagons from a spring about four miles upriver from the post.
-Because of the lack of water a post garden could not be toiled, leading to a shortage of vegetables in the men’s diet.
+Early on, an 80-foot-deep well was dug near the guardhouse, but even it was not always reliable.
+More often than not, it was necessary to haul water barrels in wagons from a spring about four miles upriver from the post.
+Because of the lack of water, a post garden could not be toiled, leading to a shortage of vegetables in the men’s diet.
 As a result, the soldiers began to suffer from scurvy, fevers, dysentery, colds, and pneumonia.
 Desertions at the fort were said to have been common due to the monotony and loneliness at the isolated fort.

 “When I say to you that we have a beautiful valley to look upon, I have said everything favorable that could be said of this place.”… “Our camp is pitched in a small grove of ‘black jack’, of about 5 acres extent, within 200 or 300 yards of a creek the water of which is salt, or brackish & bitter.”… “Everybody is disgusted “… “Like the Dove after the Deluge, not one green sprig can we find to indicate this was ever intended by man to inhabit.
 Indeed I cannot imagine that God ever intended for white man to occupy such a barren waste.”